dotnet/roslyn-tools/docs/RepoToolset.md

 The goals are
 - to reduce the number of copies of the same or similar props, targets and script files across repos
 - enable cross-platform build that relies on a standalone dotnet cli (downloaded during restore) as well as desktop msbuild based build
-- no dependency on software installed on the machine when using dotnet cli
+- no dependency on software installed on the machine when using _dotnet cli_
 - be as close to the latest shipping dotnet SDK as possible, with minimal overrides and tweaks
 - be modular and flexible, not all repos need all features; let the repo choose subset of features to import
 - unify common operations and structure across repos
+- unify VSTS build definitions used to produce official builds

+The toolset has three kinds of features and helpers:
+- Workarounds for dotnet SDK bugs.
+  Will be removed once the bugs are fixed in the product.
-- abstract away peculiarities of VSSDK and MicroBuild that are not compatible with dotnet SDK
+- Abstraction of peculiarities of VSSDK and VS insertion process that are not compatible with dotnet SDK.
+- Common conventions applicable to all repos using the toolset.
+- Infrastructure required for Jenkins, MicroBuild, PipeBuild and build from source.

 Repos currently using the toolset:
 - http://github.com/dotnet/project-system